List of Mentors for NZSA Mentor Programme

 Area: Dunedin

-She always likes to straddle the line between prose and poetry and between fiction and non/fiction.
-She is commencing work on a poetic memoir, Straight as a Pound of Candles, tracing the lives of her maternal ancestors.
+She straddles the line between prose and poetry and between fiction and non/fiction and is currently completing a hybrid work called Growing Up Late.
 She has held the Buddle Findlay Sargeson Fellowship and has had two residencies at the Michael King Writer’s Studio, in 2005 and 2019.
 She won the Janet Frame Memorial Award in 2012 and the Beatson Fellowship in 2013.
 In 2013 she was made a Member of the New Zealand Order of Merit for services to writing and education.
 She lives in Dunedin with her husband, author Philip Temple.

 Barbara Else